CARV-ICS-FORTH/knot/README.md

 * For storage of Karvdash state, an existing persistent volume claim, or a directory in a shared filesystem mounted at the same path across all Kubernetes nodes.
 * For files, either a shared filesystem like the one used for storing the configuration, or an NFS server.
 If using an NFS server, you should also install the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs).
 We use [these](https://github.com/kubernetes-csi/csi-driver-nfs/tree/master/charts) instructions to install via Helm.

-Also recommended:
-* Karvdash integrates with [Argo Workflows](https://argoproj.github.io/workflows), so both can run side-by-side as top-level services in Kubernetes.
-In these scheme, Karvdash provides SSO services to Argo Workflows and configures appropriate authorization directives, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.
-We use [this](https://github.com/argoproj/argo-helm) Helm chart.
+Karvdash can run side-by-side with [JupyterHub](https://jupyter.org/hub) and [Argo Workflows](https://argoproj.github.io/workflows), providing SSO services to users.
+For Argo Workflows, Karvdash also configures appropriate authorization directives, so each user will be allowed to access resources in the corresponding Karvdash-defined namespace.
+We use [this](https://zero-to-jupyterhub.readthedocs.io/en/latest/) Helm chart for JupyterHub and [this](https://github.com/argoproj/argo-helm) one for Argo Workflows.

-Optionally:
+Optionally, you can also have Karvdash act as a frontend to:
 * A private container registry.
 You can run the one from Docker using [these](https://docs.docker.com/registry/deploying/) instructions, or [this](https://artifacthub.io/packages/helm/twuni/docker-registry) Helm chart.
 * [Datashim](https://github.com/datashim-io/datashim), in which case Karvdash can be used to configure datasets (references to objects in S3 buckets that will be mounted in user containers as files).